honeypieio/rosshudson.co.uk/content/posts/20m-qrp-rig-prototype/index.md

 For T1 we want to "transform" the 50R output of the bandpass filter to the 370R input of the amplifier.
 This gives a turns ratio of 2.7 which is then used to find integer pairs that (roughly) match this ratio e.g, 4 * 2.7 = 10.8 ≈ 4:11

 I use the following rule of thumb: the reactance of the coil should be at least 4 times greater than the impedance you want to match, i.e. Z = 50 ∴ XL >= 200.
-I'm not sure why this is the case but the transformers perform much better than having their inductive reactance closer to the actual impedance you want to match
+I'm not sure why this is the case but they do perform much better when compared to having the inductive reactance closer to the actual impedance you want to match

 I use [toroids.info](https://toroids.info/) to calculate the inductive reactance of the coil by selecting the type of toroid, the number of turns and the frequency of operation (which in this case is 14MHz).
 If the reactance is less than 4 times the impedance you want to match go up to the next highest turns ratio